webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 # Connectors

-A `connector` is the interface between the `rule`s and the website you are testing.
-It is responsible for loading the website and exposing all the information to `sonarwhal` such as resources, network data, etc.
+A `connector` is the interface between the `hint`s and the website you are testing.
+It is responsible for loading the website and exposing all the information to `webhint` such as resources, network data, etc.

-To configure a connector you need to update your `.sonarwhalrc` file to make it look like the following:
+To configure a connector you need to update your `.hintrc` file to make it look like the following:

 ```json